 Get informed before organizing your move from Montreal to Saint-Hyacinthe.
 Saint-Hyacinthe is a city in Quebec best known for its historical monuments and its economy that is heavily based and dependent on agriculture.
 The city is crossed by the Yamaska River, perpendicular to Highway 20.
-Currently, Saint-Hyacinthe has approximately 55,823 inhabitants, of which 97 % have French as their first language.
-2,64% of the remaining population speaks a language other than English, which only covers 1% of the population.
+Currently, Saint-Hyacinthe has approximately 55,823 inhabitants, 97% of whom speak French as their first language.
+2.64% of the remaining population speaks a language other than English, which only covers 1% of the population.

 Geographically, Saint-Hyacinthe is located 58 km east of Montreal, with approximately 50 minutes of driving which can vary depending on the speed of your vehicle, as well as your route.

 The most direct route to Saint-Hyacinthe remains Highway 20 East.
 Most of your journey will pass through this route.
 Take exit 130 South for QC-137/QC-235S towards Saint-Hyacinthe/Centre-Ville/Granby.
 Turn right on boulevard Lafamboise/QC-137S/QC-235S; turn right again on boulevard Casavant O/QC-235S and then left on boulevard Choquette/QC-235S.
 You will now be in the town of Saint-Hyacinthe.
 It is very important to bring appropriate road maps and a portable GPS system during the trip to avoid any possible errors during the trip and the move.

 During your move from Montreal to Saint-Hyacinthe, you will pass through a number of cities such as Longueuil, Sainte-Julie, Terrasse-Préfontaine, Sainte Madeleine, until you finally arrive at the destination.